YuranyUlchur/StreamHub/README.md

 ## Project Description📃

-Web application that allows users who purchase the service to view multimedia content such as videos videos, to users who purchase the service.🎬.
+Web application that allows users who purchase the service to view multimedia content, such as videos 🎬.

+Note
+The user can log in with any user, the password is not validated, for the validation of the users MOCKS was used.

 ## Technologies 📌
     React.js